 Brenda and Clay are high school sweethearts from Abilene Texas.
 Clay is the founder of Cockerell Dermatopathology, a medical lab based in Dallas, Texas focused on skin diseases.
 He is also the co-founder of Dermpath On Demand, providing educational dermatology courses and has served as the president of the American Academy of Dermatology and the American Academy of Dermatology.
 Cockerell Dermatopathology was formerly Freeman-Cockerell Dermatopathology Laboratories, founded by Dr. Robert G. Freeman in 1972.
 Clay’s introduction to Cockerell Dermatopathology was through his father, Dr. E. G. Cockerell who befriended Dr. Freeman while both were students at Baylor College of Medicine.

-Brenda and Clay have collected wines for 30+ years and have always enjoyed French Wines especially from the Graves sub-region in Bordeaux, France.
-They fell in love with Napa during an anniversary trip.
-While visiting the valley, Brenda decided she wanted a wine project – they started with the vineyard, then they started making wine commercially.
+Both Brenda and Clay have collected wines for 30+ years and have always enjoyed French Wines especially from the Graves sub-region in Bordeaux, France.
+They fell in love with Napa Valley during an anniversary trip.
+While visiting the valley, Brenda decided she wanted a wine project, so they started with the vineyard, then they began making wine commercially.
+And it is always nice when the second generation becomes involved in continuing to grow a brand; their daughter Lily also works for Cockerel.
 Today they produce about 4000 cases annually.